 - An application is small.

 - There is no requirement that is not understood or not very clear.

 - The environment is stable

-- The tools and techniques used is stable and is not dynamic
+- The tools and techniques used are stable and are not dynamic

 - Resources are well trained and are available.